zcorleissen/documentation/source/api_v2_instance_resources.rst

 .. note::

-   The **service** field must be one of the following: elasticsearch, mongodb, mysql, or redis.
+   The **service** field must be one of the following: elasticsearch, mongodb, or redis.

    **elasticsearch**:
       Plans available: 2, 4, 8, 16, 32, 64, 128, 256, and 512.